Home » Bitcoin Trading Guide

 • The potential to make quick profits

-• The ability to trade with leverage (Bitcoin futures and options) to improve profits — leverage can also magnify losses
+• The ability to trade Bitcoin futures and options with leverage to increase profits.
+Keep in mind leverage can also magnify one’s losses.

 • Does not require a large amount of capital to begin